 In addition to the emotional and financial ramifications of a divorce, there are important estate planning implications for clients contemplating divorce or separation.
 Along with selling, dividing, and re-titling assets comes the necessity to reevaluate your estate plan.
+This is why it’s important to not only get in touch with a queens divorce lawyer (or a firm more local to you), but also an estate planning attorney.
 “Why?” you might ask.
-Here are a few important reasons to sit down with an estate planning attorney during this critical time in your life:
+So here are a few important reasons to sit down with an estate planning attorney during this critical time in your life:

 When a New Yorker gets a divorce, all beneficiary dispositions they made to their former spouse, such as naming them as a beneficiary of life insurance or IRA, are automatically revoked by law under EPTL 5-1.4 unless, of course, the language in the governing instrument specifically states otherwise.
 Therefore, after a divorce decree has been issued, the bequest to the former spouse is revoked, and the next beneficiary listed would be entitled to the asset.
 However, if you fail to list successor beneficiaries, the asset would become a part of your “probate” estate and would require an estate administration or probate proceeding before it is passed to your loved ones.
 Why is that so bad?
 A couple of reasons: